Picking a makeup foundation for your dark skin type can be a challenge because there are just various formulas and shades to pick from.

 One thing about dark skins is the skin not having one shade.
 There are different shades on the skin so you might have to mix and match to get your right hue.
 It is all about trying new things out.

-Africana Fashion will guide you with informative articles on makeup to help build your confidence in your beauty.
+Africana Fashion will guide you with beauty articles to help build your confidence in your beauty.